David

 Top: David English, Middle: David NT Geek, Bottom: David OT Hebrew

-Bible study yesterday.
-Matthew Chapter 1, the often-ignored list of names.
+Matthew Chapter 1 with the often-ignored list of names.

 Names that identify inherence of God’s promise through ancestral links to Jesus from key people.
 Some with stories of significance to the big picture story of the Bible.
 Restoring relationship with God.